-- Organise teams to distribute
+- > Organise teams to distribute

-- Neighbourhood support

-- Community patrol

--) Meals on Wheels drivers

-- Volunteers walking or cycling around
+- > Volunteers walking or cycling around

-- Carry in boxes, containers, buckets
+- > Carry in boxes, containers, buckets

-- > Cars, bikes, scooters, motorbikes
+- Cars, bikes, scooters, motorbikes

-- > Supermarket trolleys, wheelbarrows, buggies, strollers, wheelie bins
+- > Check up on neighbours

 Sanitation

 Ensure everyone has access to an appropriate place to go to the toilet.

 - Organise long drops throughout the community and in locations close to groups who might not have the ability to organise one themselves. - › Identify and source sanitation supplies and tools from within your community to build emergency toilets. - › Identify and coordinate people who can help dig or build toilet facilities. - > Identify a suitable space for a long drop toilet at the Hub.